XJO 277...

 But the strength had been sapped from him by the third group of sections; we had had the plot on its side a couple of times by now, and looped it once.

-The rain was relentless at times, but this did help a bit to keep our sweating bodies cool, but perhaps to cool in between groups.
+The rain was relentless at times, but this did help a bit to keep our sweating bodies cool, but perhaps too cool in between groups.

-We made one or two good results; well we got through the end cards without a five, which was most of the sections score.
+We had one or two good results; well we got through the end cards without a five, which was most of the sections score.

 The last group of sections arrived and we seemed to get second wind, and came away from that group with three threes, and a five, grounding on a large boulder at speed.